semgrep/semgrep-docs/docs/experiments/taint-propagators.md

 ## Requirements of taint propagator rules

-A taint propagator rules necessitate:
+A taint propagator rule must contain:
 - Any arbitrary pattern that must bind two metavariables of your choice.
 - The `from` and `to` metavariables.
 The `from` indicates the starting variable from which the tainted source passes through to propagate the taint.
 The `to` specifies what additional object or structure is tainted as a result.